 For example, if you want to block a device's social network access for a while, i.e. blocking access to Snapchat, Facebook, Twitter, Instagram, etc. What you can do is tapping on the third button "Social", Firewalla will quickly generate a blocking rule for this device.

-If you want to review this rule, click "More Rules".
+If you want to review this rule, click "Blocking Rules".

-Under "More Rules" -> "+", Firewalla allows you to manually schedule blocking rules for specific domain/IP, certain kinds of activity, or all internet access, that are only applied to specified device.
+If you have an agreement with your kids to block their internet access during certain time of a day, Firewalla allows you to do schedule blocking.
+In the device menu, under "Blocking Rules" -> "+", you can schedule blocking rules for specific domain/IP, certain kinds of activity, or all internet access, that are only applied to specified device.

 For example, if you want to block a device's from accessing Facebook every night from 9 PM to 7 AM(next day), what you can do is create a new rule for this device, set the block target to "domain" -> "facebook.com", then schedule the active time to "everyday, from 9 PM to 7 AM (next day)", and save your rule.